najs-framework/najs-eloquent/README.md

 }
 ```

-By default, Najs will create 2 fields named `created_at` and `updated_at`, you can customer the fields' name:
+By default, Najs will create 2 fields named `created_at` and `updated_at`, you can custom the fields' name:

 ```typescript
 // file: Timestamps.ts